nleak/nleak/core/README.md

 ### common/console_log.ts
 * Adapter from Log interface to the console interface.
 ### common/extensions.ts
-* Contains types shared between BLeak agent and the restof the program.
+* Contains types shared between BLeak agent and the rest of the program.
 These are globally accessible throughout the codebase, and prevent us from needing to use JavaScript modules for the BLeak agent.
 ### common/interfaces.ts
 * Interface for classes and enum types
 ### common/time_log.ts
-* Time Log class
+* `Time Log` class
 ### common/util.ts
 * Time tracker class used in timer log